 Technology’s Role in Timely Interventions

 Women in the UK are needlessly dying from heart attacks or not recovering as well as they could because they don’t receive the same care as men, according to the British Heart Foundation.
-To address this, we’ve partnered with FibriCheck, a medically certified app that scales up preventative heart health checks, enabling NHS organizations to better detect and manage conditions like atrial fibrillation, high blood pressure, and high cholesterol.
+To address this, we’ve partnered with FibriCheck, a medically certified app that scales up preventative heart health checks, enabling NHS organisations to better detect and manage conditions like atrial fibrillation, high blood pressure, and high cholesterol.

 In mental health, where women are three times more likely than men to experience problems, we’ve launched a tech-enabled program in London to extend physical health check pathways for people with severe mental illness.
-This initiative aims to reduce the life expectancy gap for this group by offering checks in accessible locations, including community centers and even their homes.
+This initiative aims to reduce the life expectancy gap for this group by offering checks in accessible locations, including community centres and even their homes.

 In Scotland, we’ve developed an app for irritable bowel syndrome (IBS), a condition twice as common in women as in men.
 The app helps users track symptoms, access trusted information, and request support from dietitians, significantly reducing the wait time for specialist advice.